 Thought leaders must regularly develop their expertise in a variety of arenas.
-This month, we're focused on Storytelling.
+What skills would you like to develop in the coming year?

 The people who join your ‘tribe’ want to identify and connect with you.
 The more clearly you can tell a story, the more likely you are to build a loyal tribe.
 Sadly, few are born with the gift of storytelling – the rest of us have to work to develop it.
 Here are some resources that we recommend.

 • Watch TED Talks – to see how others present their ideas.
 A few of our favorites include Simon Sinek, How to Start a Movement, Brene Brown, The Power of Vulnerability, Seth Godin, How to Get your Ideas to Spread.

 • Learn how to make your ideas catch on.
 Read Pop!
 Stand Out in Any Crowd by Sam Horn.

 • Want to get great advice from speakers on how to be a better speaker?
 Subscribe to SpeakerNetNews.